 4. Chase United℠ Explorer Card

-Potential Benefits: You could earn about 60,000 points with our scenario described above (if you make all the required spending).
-They’re worth approximately 1.3 cents per point, for a total of $1,040 in rewards your first year.
-Again, that will cover a hefty chunk of most domestic family flights.
+Potential Benefits: Points are worth approximately 1.3 cents per, so using our scenario described above (if you make all the required spending) that will cover a hefty chunk of most domestic family flights.

 Learn More about this card HERE.

 With this card, you’ll earn 2 miles per $1 spent on purchases made directly with Delta or at U.S. restaurants.
 One mile per dollar spent on everything else.

 - Bonus: New cardholders will earn a 10,000 mile bonus after spending $1,000 in the first six months.
 Yes, that’s watered down from the Gold version above, but the big benefit of the Blue vs. the Gold is in the fee structure.
 Terms Apply.

 - Fees: No annual fee, no foreign transaction fees.
 You give up a little bit in up front bonus and perks, but you are not saddled with an annual fee of up to $100 like other cards on this list.

 Other Perks: Cardholders save 20% (in the form of a statement credit) when they make in-flight food, beverage, and entertainment purchases with this card.
 Also included is car rental and damage insurance when you purchase a rental and the full line of AMEX cardholders perks (like extended warranties and purchase protection).

 Potential Benefits: This card offers double points on Delta flights and restaurants but the up-front bonus is a little bit small.
 Say you earn 17,500 in your first year; with points being worth about 1.1 cents each, you’re looking at a savings of $192.50.
 Keep in mind, there is no annual fee eating into the savings.